dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/16-parse/index.md

 ## Typed Parser

 By default, the parser input is typed as `unknown`.
 If you prefer, you can use the `EntityTParser` action.
-The API is strictly the same but inputs will be hardly typed.
+The API is strictly the same but inputs are hardly typed.

 ```ts
 import { EntityOverParser } from 'dynamodb-toolbox/entity/actions/parse'